TritonDataCenter/manatee-state-machine/README.md

   versions.
 * `oneNodeWriteMode`: if true, then the cluster is configured for one-node-write mode.
 See above for details.
-* `promote`: an object containing the intent of an operator-initiated promotion for an individual peer.
+* `promote`: an optional object containing the intent of an operator-initiated promotion for an individual peer.
 See below for details.

 #### clusterState.promote

-`promote` is an object that is validated separately to the clusterState object.
+`promote` is an optional object that is validated separately to the clusterState object.
 Its properties are expected to be as follows:

 * `id` (string): id of the peer to be promoted (see "peer identifier")
 * `role` (string): current role of the peer to be promoted
 * `asyncIndex` (integer): position in the async chain (if "role" is "async")
 * `generation` (integer): generation of the cluster that the promotion is taking place in
-* `time` (string): deadline for the promotion to happen within
+* `expireTime` (string): time that a promotion must happen within in the format that jsprim's `parseDateTime` method will accept

 ### pg config